 - In my last job, we were all set to begin a project when everything that could go wrong, did.
 While some team members panicked and suggested a delay was inevitable, I suggested we all collect ourselves and lay out alternatives for each challenge.
 We spent the morning taking action on alternatives and were able to start on schedule.
 It turned into a very successful project.

-- The greatest challenge I faced in my previous job as a Travel Consultant, was being on call when the terrorist attacks happened in Paris.
+- The greatest challenge I faced in my previous job as a travel consultant, was being on call when the terrorist attacks happened in Paris.
 I had to ensure all our clients that were currently in Paris were safe, and put them in touch with local representatives that could be at hand if needed.
-I then quickly devised a report to see who would be flying in the next week and put together 2 week, tailor made alternatives for other destinations.
-Being able to do the above under pressure relayed trust into our clients and they had sent a hand written letter to our managing director to thank me for my care and support.
+I then quickly devised a report to see who would be flying in the next week and put together two-week, tailor made alternatives for other destinations.
+Being able to do the above under pressure relayed trust into our clients and several even sent hand written letters to our managing director to thank me for my care and support.

 - When I was completing my first assignment for university, something happened to my laptop.
-It broke down and I lost my whole assignment six hours before I had to hand it in.
+It broke down the night before and I lost my whole assignment the day before I had to hand it in.
 I tried to download software to find where it had disappeared to but to no avail.
-I then stayed up throughout the night and re-wrote the entire assignment on a friend's laptop.
+Rather than offer up excuses, I stayed up throughout the night and re-wrote the entire assignment on a friend's laptop.
 It was challenging but I was so relieved that I managed to finish within the deadline.

 Mistakes to Avoid

-Mistakes do happen on a daily basis but in an interview, it’s crucial to avoid making any kind of mistake.
-One small slip-up could cost you the entire job.
-In order for you to be fully prepared we have listed a few deadly mistakes:
+Mistakes do happen on a daily basis but in an interview, you definitely want to avoid making any kind of mistake; after all, one slip-up could cost you the entire job.
+In order for you to be fully prepared, here are some answers that you should definitely avoid:

-Saying You Have Never Faced a Challenge: not having faced adversity will show that you don’t set ambitious goals, avoid or even notice challenges and lack self-awareness.
+Saying You Have Never Faced a Challenge: Not having faced adversity can suggest to an employer that you don’t set ambitious goals, avoid challenges and lack self-awareness.
 At some point in our career, we face difficult situations that need to be resolved in some shape or form, and if you haven't got any examples to draw on, then it shows that you are happy to coast.

-Focusing on a Personal Achievement Rather Than a Professional One: having survived through tough times is certainly something to be proud of.
-However, these hard times should be a situation at work that relates to your current role.
-Unless it fits the job, leave that example for outside the interview rooms.
+Focusing on a Personal Achievement Rather Than a Professional One: Having survived through tough times is certainly something to be proud of.
+However, these hard times should be a situation at work that relates to your current or former role.
+Unless it fits the job, leave that example for outside the interview room.

-Focusing on the Challenge Instead of the Solution: when answering this tough question it’s important to specify what the solution was, instead of focusing on the challenge.
+Focusing on the Challenge Instead of the Solution: When answering this tough question it’s important to specify what the solution was, instead of focusing on just the challenge.
 Employers want to see how you can think on your feet and resolve arising issues.